brillout/goldpage/docs/readme.template.md

 **Easy**

-All you need to use Goldpage is to define your page configs, add the Goldpage Express/Koa/Hapi middleware to your server, and add couple of Goldpage commands to your `package.json`.
+All you need to use Goldpage is to define your page configs, add the Goldpage Express/Koa/Hapi middleware, and add couple of Goldpage commands to your `package.json`.
 That's it.